Array CGH testing

 - The chromosome location of duplications (this would require additional FISH testing).

-- Low Frequency Mosaicism (<30% abnormal cells), some type of polyploidy like triploidy, Uniparental disomy (UPD) and Fragile X syndrome, imprinting defects, genetic diseases caused by point mutations or multifactorial inheritance.
+- Low Frequency Mosaicism (<30% abnormal cells), some types of polyploidy like triploidy, Uniparental disomy (UPD) and Fragile X syndrome, imprinting defects, genetic diseases caused by point mutations or multifactorial inheritance.

 Further information is provided by the UNIQUE website.